 How does the migration from cloud storage online to a DAM platform actually go?

 Your chosen DAM solution provider may have a unique approach to data migration.
 So once you have sorted the assets and identified your metadata, talk to experts about further preparing and migrating your digital assets.
 There are many strategies and tactics for getting this done efficiently, but be prepared, migration is a big undertaking.
-That’s why Bynder devotes a lot of time to help advise and help construct a metadata and taxonomy plan that will set your team up for success.
+That’s why Bynder devotes a lot of time to help advise and help construct a metadata and taxonomy plan that will set your team up for success – including ongoing customer support on every step of your DAM journey.
 You can read more about it in our “Mitigating DAM Implementation Risks Guide.”

 Finally, remember that you’re setting your brand up with a solid foundation for the future